 The caps are split into allowances and distributed by governments to companies.
 These can be bought and sold on the carbon marketplace.
 As a cap declines over time, industries are supposed to have a growing incentive to use energy more cleanly and efficiently.

 The Greens are skeptical of nuclear power, due to safety and environmental concerns.
 But the International Atomic Energy Agency reported last September that the nuclear industry could deliver lots of low-carbon power for global economic development that would make a “vital contribution” to fighting climate change.

-European carbon prices peaked at almost $36 a ton in 2008, then crashed during the global financial crisis because the system created too many allowances.
+European carbon prices peaked at almost US$36 a ton in 2008, then crashed during the global financial crisis because the system created too many allowances.
 The market was further oversupplied by non-E.U. carbon credits.
-Prices reached a low of about $3.65 a ton in 2013.
+Prices reached a low of about US$3.65 a ton in 2013.

 The prices, as with other markets, are driven by supply and demand.
 The system is, at its core, a political tool to curb pollution and spur business investment in low-carbon technology.
 Overhauling it to work as intended would require assurances that, on the supply side, power operators receive only as many allowances as they actually need.
 The demand side fluctuates with the economy and what types of emissions the ETS includes.